EGPostema/DrawerDissect/README.md

 - [Download our test image](https://drive.google.com/drive/folders/1NHV9MSR-sjmAW43KlyPfSB9Xr5ZTvJFt?usp=drive_link)
 - Place it in `DrawerDissect/test/drawers/fullsize`
-- ⚠️ Note: The image is 1.3GB and may take time to download
+- Note: The image is LARGE (1.3GB) and may take some time to download

 ### 2. Configure API Keys
 Navigate to the test directory: